An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Inverse Homogenization Problem

 \paragraph{Multigrid solver.} Solving~\eqref{eq:fem} to compute $\mathbf{u}$ for large-scale problems is time-consuming and memory-intensive.
 To reduce the time and memory overhead, the multigrid solver is used~\citep{DICK2011801,wu2015system,liu2018narrow}.
 The main idea of multigrid is to solve a coarse problem by a global correction of the fine grid solution approximation from time to time to accelerate the convergence.

 Our first level grid is the cell domain $\Omega$.
 Then, we recursively divide $\Omega$ to construct a hierarchy of coarse grids.
 To transfer data between grids of levels $l$ and $l+1$, we use trilinear interpolation and its transpose as the restriction operator, denoted as $I^{l}_{l+1}$ and $R^{l+1}_{l}$, respectively.
 Based on Galerkin rule, the numerical stencil on the level $l+1$ is determined from the level $l$ as $\mathbf{K}^{l+1}=R^{l+1}_{l}\mathbf{K}^{l}I^{l}_{l+1}$.
 Then, the V-cycle of the multigrid solver, with the Gauss-Seidel relaxation as the smoother, is employed to effectively decrease the residual on the first level grid until convergence.
-In addition, the coarsest grid is not smaller than 4x4x4 otherwise stop coarsening.
-The pseudocode of the V-cycle is outlined in Alg.~\ref{alg:multigrid}.
+In addition, \tb{the coarsening process would be stopped if the subsequent coarsened mesh becomes smaller than $4 \times 4 \times 4$ while using coarsening ratio of 1 : 2.} The pseudocode of the V-cycle is outlined in Alg.~\ref{alg:multigrid}.

 \IncMargin{0.5em}

 \DecMargin{0.5em}